0%

 Can you tint windows on a lease?

 It’s up to your dealership to decide whether the tint is acceptable.
-Avoid tinting the windows on your lease without confirmation, as this attracts a fine for excessive wear as you return the vehicle.
+Avoid tinting the windows on your lease without confirmation, as it will incur a fine for excessive wear when you return the vehicle.

 Can you take tint off car windows?

-Yes, you can take tint off car windows by using a knife or a razor blade.
-First, spray the car windows with soapy water, cut the edges of your tint, and pull off with your hands.
+Yes, you can remove tint from car windows with a knife or razor blade.
+First, spray the car windows with soapy water, trim the edges of your tint, and pull it off by hand.
 If some of the tint sheets remain stuck, repeat the process.

 Why do spark plugs break windows?

-Spark plugs break windows because they contain ceramic parts and elements that break glass easily.
-Generally, a ceramic object is stronger and more complex than glass.
-So, even with a little force, it might shutter a glass such as a window or a car’s windshield.
+Spark plugs break windows because they contain ceramic components that shatter glass easily.
+Generally, a ceramic object is stronger and more complex than a glass object.
+So, even with a little force, it might shatter a glass, such as a window or a car’s windshield.

 How wide are standard windows?

 A standard window’s width can be two feet to eight feet.
-While standard heights can also range from two feet to eight feet tall, with additional heights of even about 62 inches.
+Standard heights can also range from 2 feet to 8 feet, with additional heights of about 62 inches.

 Why do my windows have condensation?
 Why do car windows fog up?

 Your windows condense when humid, warm air comes into contact with the cool glass.
-This is prevalent in the winter when the outside air is dry and cold, and the indoor air is humid and warm.
+This is prevalent in winter, when the outside air is dry and cold, and the indoor air is warm and humid.

 What is the best way to clean windows?
 Are microfiber cloths good for cleaning windows?
 Can you use vinegar to clean windows?

-The best way to clean windows is by mixing two gallons of water and a teaspoon of dishwashing liquid.
+The best way to clean windows is to mix two gallons of water with a teaspoon of dishwashing liquid.
 Some people prefer to use water and vinegar to clean windows.
 Also, microfiber, an absorbent cloth, can clean windows, leaving them shiny, clear, and streak-free.

 Why do churches have stained glass windows?